Aparicio99/mksite/README.md

 Static site generator for creating simple sites with common Unix tools.

-I created and develop it over time to mantain my [personal website](https://aparicio.pt), not because there is no other tool with the same capabilities, but just for the sake of it.
+I created and develop it over time to mantain my [personal website](https://aparicio.pt), not because there is no other tool with the same capabilities, but just for the sake of it, and to have something that does exactly and only what I need.

+It's complex but generates simple HTML.

 ## Features